shimming-toolbox/helpDocMd/docs/Examiner.md

-# Informer
+# Examiner

 **Filetype:** _MATLAB&reg; classdef_

 **Synopsis:** _Details the functionality of a .m file_

-The `Informer` class informs the `Documentor` class about the contents of .m
+The `Examiner` class informs the `Documentor` class about the contents of .m
 files: providing the functional details needed to document them.

-In general, the class works behind the scenes and would not be directly called upon by a user; however, an Informer object can be constructed independently as indicated below.
+In general, the class works behind the scenes and would not be directly called upon by a user; however, an Examiner object can be constructed independently as indicated below.

 __CONSTRUCTOR SYNTAX__

-      Info = Informer( mFile ) ;
+      Info = Examiner( mFile ) ;

-Creates an `Informer` object pertaining to .m file (a script, function, class method, or classdef file) pointed to by the path string `mFile`.
+Creates an `Examiner` object pertaining to .m file (a script, function, class method, or classdef file) pointed to by the path string `mFile`.
 If `mFile` contains multiple files, then `Info` is returned as an object-array.

-`Informer` has but two properties: `mFile` and `Attributes`.
+`Examiner` has but two properties: `mFile` and `Attributes`.

 `Attributes` is a struct containing all available functional details regarding `mFile`.